skellis46/slipbox/somatics unlimited.md

 Hitchens was using the razor in the context of refuting religious belief, but what it does more broadly is place the burden of proof on the person making the claim.
 For example, if I claim that somatic practices improves physical coordination, then it is my responsibility to attempt to provide the evidence to make that argument.

 As an aside, I read no claims that indicated some negative effect or outcome as a consequence of a somatic practice.
 This is bizarre.
 I can remember one incident during an ATM class when a first time student had a truly terrible experience based on the assumptions the teacher was making about sight and sightedness.
-Where are those anecdotes?
+Where are those anecdotes in our journal?

-### Patchwork quilt
+### 3. Patchwork quilt

 The articles in the journal are mostly individual cells of information that present their own idea oblivious to other practices and debates in the field (including the journal itself).
 It is as if we are -- through the journal -- creating the start of a patchwork quilt in which the various (and very different) pieces are waiting to be stitched together, or perhaps are roughly held together by the acronym JDSP.
 There are exceptions: particularly in the earlier issues, and then later in articles for example by Nuding [-@nuding-2021-approaching] and Laidlaw [-@laidlaw-2021-ecological].

 Could we agree that this patchwork phenomena in JDSP is a thing?
 We don't have to agree on whether it is a good or bad thing.
 But that it exists.
 Perhaps it is a thing because somatics as an artistic-scholarly field is still fledgling?
 But is it still fledgling?
 When might we be ready enough to shed the _new_ label?
-I worry that we hide behind it to rationalise this patchwork phenomenon I have observed and am describing.
+I worry that we hide behind the _new_ label to rationalise this patchwork phenomenon I have observed and am describing.
 Thinking of ourselves as fledgling is the means by which we get to say what we want without slowly building foundations of intra-disciplinary dialogue and debate, as if someday (in the distant future) these claims will be given the evidence they deserve or that we know to be right.
 Remember the brouhaha in our field about mirror neurons?

-### Descriptions of practice
+### 4. Descriptions of practice

 The articles that most commonly do NOT make claims are those that are simple descriptions or presentations of practice.
 For example Whitehead [-@whitehead-2021-stitching], Crisp and Roberts [-@crisp-2021-reflections], Tokunow et al [-@tokunow-2021-stages], Wolfman [-@wolfman-2021-video], and Weber Da Silva et al [-@weberdasilva-2020-am].
 I sought out these examples (rather than relying on drawing them out randomly) as they contradicted my hunch about claim-making in JDSP.

 It seems that one vital part of the Journal's role is as a place where current practices are shared.
 I'll note though -- and this is a particular bugbear of mine [see @ellis-forthcoming-ecosystemic] -- that rarely are these descriptions of practice drawn into dialogue with other similar or overlapping practices.
 They are more or less isolated bubbles of practice which likewise contribute to the patchwork effect I have just discussed.

-### Arguing from authority
+### 5. Arguing from authority

-When I began this work I had the feeling that the claims made on behalf of somatics would veer towards being claims (or appeals) to authority.
+When I began this work I assumed that the claims made on behalf of somatics would veer towards being claims (or appeals) to authority.
 The fallacy of _appeal to authority_ is when "a claim is supported by reference to an authority instead of offering reasons to support it" [@novaes-2021-argument n.pag.]
 These are akin to what Isabelle Ginot -- in her landmark critique of somatic practices in 2010 (a critique I am indebted to here) -- described as endogenous somatics discourses [@ginot-2010-shusterman].

 But I was surprised.
 Of the articles I reviewed, about two-thirds made what I called primary claims.
 That is, a claim that makes no reference to research or scholarship by other people (it is uncited or assumed) and/or is based on the practices described in the article.

 Yet perhaps I shouldn't be surprised.
 These primary claims align with the patchwork I have just described.
 They are primary claims that are placed into the aether of somatics practices discourses, and rarely, if ever, support, interrupt, change or unsettle the practices (and their epistemic underpinnings) already presented in the journal.

 If we look at citation patterns for articles in JDSP it starts to make this patchwork picture of primary claims very stark indeed.
 Now, I have zero interest in the quantitative crudeness of citation indices: "Just because something is easy to measure doesn't mean it's accurate.
-Or that it matters" g[@godin-2023-song n.pag.].
+Or that it matters" [@godin-2023-song n.pag.].

 One of the most infamous articles of all time published in Lancet in 1998 by the ex-physician Andrew Wakefield et al (an article that has now been retracted) is ground zero for the anti-vaccination movement.
 That article has been cited 4299 times.
 Make that 4300 times.
-In other words, the number of citations is not necessarily strongly correlated to the quality of the research, although it is a rough estimate of the influence of an article (whether positive or negative).
+In other words, the number of citations is not necessarily strongly correlated to the quality or reliability of the research, although it is a rough estimate of the influence of an article (whether positive or negative).

 Here then are the number of times the next five articles from my random selection have been cited.
 Once again, this is not to shame or somehow condemn these works.
 I found all of them to be compelling, fascinating and beautifully written.

 - Angharad Harrop [-@harrop-2014-can] _I can feel his heart beating through the sole of my foot: Reflections on improvisation from a dancer finding her feet_: cited 3 times
 - Claire Loussouarn [-@loussouarn-2021-this] _This urban wild field in Hackney Marshes_: cited 0 times
-- Carol Marie Webster [-@webster-2019-chat] _Chat to Mi Back: Meditation on body archive_: 0 times
+- Carol Marie Webster [-@webster-2019-chat] _Chat to Mi Back: Meditation on body archive_: cited 0 times
 - Leonardo José Sebiane Serrano [-@sebianeserrano-2020-mestizoa] _Mestizo Corporalities: Tropical/vibrant Latin American bodies_: cited 2 times
 - Carol Brown [-@brown-2017-entangled] _Entangled histories, part 1: Releasing the Archive_: cited 4 times (including one self-citation).

-These numbers might say something about the relative size of our field (and the numbers could be expressed as a percentage of total articles in any given discipline or journal), but they also indicate that we are not engaging in debates within the field.
+These numbers might say something about the relative size of our field (and the numbers ought be expressed as a percentage of total articles and then compared with other journals in any given discipline), but the numbers also indicate that we are not engaging in debates within the field.
 If there were such debates these numbers would be higher, and I think the field would be richer for it.

 The field would be richer for it because when we make an academic claim (a claim you make in an argument) it is "considered debatable or up for inquiry" [@nordquist-2020-what n.pag].
 And through debate we make dissent possible, and a research field is only as strong as what it allows to be questioned.
 When asked how to minimise the impact of cognitive biases in human debate, the psychologist Daniel Kahneman said, "protect the dissenters" [@parrish-2020-daniel] by making dissent painless.

+Here's Australian philosopher Peter Ellerton:

 > That we test each others’ thinking and collaboratively arrive at standards of epistemic credibility lifts the art of justification beyond the limitations of individual minds, and grounds it in the collective wisdom of reflective and effective communities of inquiry.[@ellerton-2017-how n.pag.]

 I'm curious about this phrase _epistemic credibility_.
-Without the kind of process that Peter Ellerton describes here then I worry that we end up in some kind of vicious circle of epistemology in which there are no limits to the claims made on behalf of somatic practices, which means there are no grounds to debate such claims, which means there are no limits to the claims, etc.
+Without the kind of process that Ellerton describes here then I worry that we end up in some kind of vicious circle of epistemological impoverishment in which there are no limits to the claims made on behalf of somatic practices, which means there are no grounds to debate such claims, which means there are no limits to the claims, etc.

 [add image]

-### Doing the can-can
+### 6. Doing the can-can

-I want to talk about the word _can_.
+This last observation is about the word _can_.
 I'll use the next two articles from my random set.
 Here's Andrée Grau writing in JDSP in 2011:

 > This prerogative of the visual can be seen in everyday life, when ‘seeing’ is equated to ‘understanding’ [@grau-2011-dancing p.9]